Key Action1 - Training course

 Migration is a complex and multifaceted phenomenon that should be considered as a cultural issue: that means to look thoroughly at the individual and collective subjectivities that constitute the migration multitude.
 The geographical space where these subjectivities act and by which cultural identities are shaped is very wide: it includes their home and receiving countries as well as the whole European context and further.
 All teachers, trainers and educators working in a multicultural environment need to understand in deep the phenomenon and own the proper tools to face their daily challenges.

-The training course takes place in six working days.
-The first five days are divided into two sessions: in the mornings, participants are introduced to key theoretical issues; in the afternoon sessions, practical workshops are held to produce simulations and explore the key concepts discussed in the morning.
-These sessions are to be seen as an actual way to test the morning session proposals, through the direct confrontation with opinion leaders, key witnesses, association members.
+The training course takes place in five-six working days.
+The course is divided into two sessions: key theoretical issues to be developed with experts and scholars that will present some innovative tools to face the general issue; visits and practical workshops are held to produce simulations and explore the key concepts discussed in the morning.
+These sessions are to be seen as an actual way to test the theoretical proposals, through the direct confrontation with opinion leaders, key witnesses, association members.
 The last day is dedicated to setting up follow-up activities and discuss thematic proposals depending on participants' main interests.

-The training course aims at offering an updated key to interpret the migration phenomenon and its related issues, in order to allow all those professionals (teachers, social operators, adult educators, researchers, …) working in a multicultural environment to better understand the problems they daily deal with and enhance their skills through the acquisition of new tools and teaching methodologies.
+The training course aims at offering an updated key to interpret the migration phenomenon and its related issues, in order to allow all those professionals (teachers, social operators, adult educators, researchers, …) working in a multicultural environment to better understand the problems they deal with on a daily base and enhance their skills through the acquisition of new tools and teaching/operating methodologies.

 Through a complementary theoretical and practical approach, the methodology has been developed in order to bring participants to reflect and raise awareness on teaching and operating in a multicultural environment and provide them with innovative and effective tools for enhancing their competences.